Research

 Book Chapters

 The Indian Police: Administration, Capacity and Performance (with Vineet Kapoor).
-Forthcoming in Rudra Chaudhury and Milan Vaishnav, The Institutional Roots of India’s Foreign and Security Policy, Oxford University Press.
+Institutional Roots of India’s Foreign and Security Policy, Edited by M. Vaishnav, Oxford University Press, 2024, pp. 245-276.

 Papers in Progress